 The NABA has been established as a recreational yet competitive baseball league.
-River City NABA will not tolerate teams or individuals being involved in fighting, verbal or physical abuse, bringing and consuming alcoholic beverages and/or drugs to NABA fields and public schools, individuals not being in mandated uniforms and fields not being maintained properly.
-Many families and fans of all ages attend our games and it is everyone's responsibility to represent the NABA in a positive manner.
+River City NABA will not tolerate teams or individuals being involved in fighting, verbal or physical abuse, bringing and consuming alcoholic beverages and/or drugs to any field that we play at, individuals not being in mandated uniforms, and fields not being maintained properly.
+Many families and fans of all ages attend our games and it is everyone's responsibility to represent the NABA positively.
 Therefore, the following policies have been adopted by River City NABA and are to be adhered to at all times.

-ALL Managers, Coaches, Players or Fans must practice Sportsmanship before, during and after any and ALL NABA events.
+ALL Managers, Coaches, Players, or Fans must practice Sportsmanship before, during, and after any NABA events.

-Fair play refers to all participants having an equitable chance to pursue victory and acting toward others in an honest, straightforward, and a firm and dignified manner even when others do not play fairly.
+Fair play refers to all participants having an equitable chance to pursue victory and acting toward others in an honest, straightforward, and firm, and dignified manner even when others do not play fairly.
 It includes respect for others including team members, opponents, and officials.

 Sportsmanship can be conceptualized as an enduring and relatively stable characteristic or disposition such that individuals differ in the way they are generally expected to behave in sport situations.

-In general, sportsmanship refers to virtues such as fairness, self-control, courage and persistence and has been associated with interpersonal concepts of treating others and being treated fairly, maintaining self-control in dealing with others, and respect for both authority and opponents.
+In general, sportsmanship refers to virtues such as fairness, self-control, courage, and persistence and has been associated with the golden rule of treating others as one wants to be treated, maintaining self-control in dealing with others, and respect for the rules, authority, and opponents.

-A. ANY Manager, Coach or player involved in any fight at a NABA game or event, prior to, during or after the game or event, will be subject to ejection and a minimum 3 game suspension and 20 game probation.
+A. ANY Manager, Coach, or player involved in any fight at a NABA game or event, before, during, or after the game or event, will be subject to ejection and a minimum 3 game suspension and 20 game probation.
 A second offense will result in a minimum 10 game suspension and 40 game probation.
 A third offense will result in a minimum 30 game suspension and a 100 game probation and/or permanent expulsion from the NABA.
 A third offense will also result in that player’s team forfeiting a minimum of 1 regularly scheduled game up to the remainder of the season.

-B. ANY verbally abusive attack on a game official, Manager, Coach or Player by another Manager, Coach or Player will result in an ejection and minimum 1 game suspension.
-A second offense will result in a 4 game suspension and a 20 game probation.
-A third offense will result in a minimum 10 game suspension and a 40 game probation up to possible expulsion from the NABA.
+B. ANY verbally abusive attack on a game official, Manager, Coach, or Player by another Manager, Coach, or Player will result in an ejection and a minimum 1 game suspension up to 3 games.
+A second offense will result in a minimum 4 game suspension and a 20 game probation.
+A third offense will result in a minimum 10 game suspension and a 40 game probation, up to possible expulsion from the NABA.

-It is EVERYONES responsibility to avoid any and all physical altercations.
+It is EVERYONES responsibility to avoid any physical altercations.

 III.
 BEHAVIOR TOWARD UMPIRES POLICY

-Umpires shall not to be physically or verbally abused.
+Umpires shall not be physically or verbally abused.
 If you have a complaint about an umpire’s call, explain it to him.
 If you are reasonable, they will be reasonable.
-If problems develop between you and an umpire, notify the League President and provide them with the umpire’s name and number and a written umpire evaluation and/or Incident Report.
+Irrespective of your opinion and umpires on the field decisions must stand, and arguing will not be tolerated.
+If problems develop between you and an umpire, notify the League President and provide them with the umpire’s name and it will be looked into.

-A. It is a violation of CALIFORNIA STATE LAW (California Penal Code 243.8 A, B) and NABA rules to physically attack an umpire or their personal property prior to, during or after a game or event.
-Any Manager, Coach or Player in violation of this rule will immediately be suspended a minimum 10 games, placed on probation and face additional penalties up to expulsion from the NABA as well as potential criminal prosecution.
+A. It is a violation of CALIFORNIA STATE LAW (California Penal Code 243.8 A, B) and NABA rules to physically attack an umpire or their personal property before, during, or after a game or event.
+Any Manager, Coach, or Player in violation of this rule will immediately be suspended for a minimum of 10 games, placed on probation, and face additional penalties up to expulsion from the NABA as well as potential criminal prosecution.

-D. Any player ejected for verbal abuse of an umpire WILL BE SUSPENDED FOR A PERIOD OF 1 GAME, as well as placed on probation and/or suspended indefinitely from the NABA.
+D. Any player ejected for verbal abuse of an umpire WILL BE SUSPENDED FOR A MINIMUM OF 1 ADDITIONAL GAME, UP TO 3 GAMES, as well as placed on probation and/or suspended indefinitely from the NABA.